 If you observe the above example, we used the Ternary Operator to evaluate an expression (x > y) and to show the result based on our requirements.

-When we execute the above Visual Basic program, we will get the result like as shown below.
+When we execute the above Visual Basic program, we will get the result as shown below.

 This is how we can use the Ternary Operator as a substitute for if…else statement in Visual Basic programming language.

-In Visual Basic, we can create a Nested Ternary Operator by including the multiple conditional expressions as a second or third part of expressions in ternary operator and these nested ternary operators will help us to replace the if…else if statements in Visual Basic programming language.
+In Visual Basic, we can create a Nested Ternary Operator by including the multiple conditional expressions as a second or third part of the ternary operator.
+These nested ternary operators will help us replace the if…else if statements in Visual Basic programming language.

 Following is the example of replacing the if…else if statement with the nested ternary operator in Visual Basic programming language.